mopidy/mopidy/docs/contributing.rst

        flake8

    If successful, the command will not print anything at all.
+Ignore the rare cases you need to ignore a check use `# noqa: <code>` so we can lookup what you are ignoring.

 #.
 Finally, there is the ultimate but a bit slower command.
 To run both tests,
    docs build, and flake8 linting, run::